-After adjusting and confirming that you've actually improved the mix, take another listen to your reference tracks.
+After making adjustments and confirming that you've actually improved the mix, give your reference tracks another listen.
 If they sound better, you did things correctly.
 If they sound worse, it's probably from over-correcting.
-Try reducing the adjustments you made and see if your mix improves.
+Try reducing the cuts you made and see if your mix improves.